Skip to main content

 The Natural API uses PUT for partial updates — only the fields you include are modified.

-// PUT /api/agents/{agent_id}
+// PUT /api/agents/{agentId}

 {